LoicChesneau/ga_analytics_engineer/README.md

 Exercises depend on datasets available in /data/
 **You can't modify them.**

 Your solution to exercise {N} needs to live in the `worksheets_{N}` directory as .sql files.
+The SQL queries you provide need to be working.

 For certain parts of the challenge, you will be asked to provide written answers, in these cases, please submit them in `worksheets_{N}` as markdown files.

 ## Setup

-### 0.1

-Create a local Postgresql instance, ideally 13.3 on MacOS

-### 0.2

-Create a table named `raw_payloads` in the SQL instance you have just created and insert the payloads provided in `./data/tracking_payloads_20210603.csv`.

-### 0.3

-Create another table named `events` and insert a parsed version of `raw_payloads` inside of it.

-## Exercise 1

-The payload you have been provided with are generated whenever a user triggers an action relevant to our analytics on the platform.
+For this challenge, you are provided with payloads that have been generated whenever a user triggers an action relevant to our analytics on the platform.

 Each event you have parsed out of these raw payloads respects a default structure:
 - `timestamp`: generated at the exact time of the action.